Advice for CSSW Students Seeking to Become Media Savvy

 Of course, telling a story through the press can have pitfalls as well as rewards.
 Developing relationships with journalists and knowing how they operate can make all the difference.
 That was the main takeaway from the Media and Social Justice Caucus’s very first panel discussion, held October 10, “Time to Talk: Why (and How!)
 Social Workers Need to Talk to Journalists.”

 Caucus leader Noah Phillips, a former journalist himself, explained later:

-“I know from my discussions with my peers in this program that the majority of us are frustrated by what we observe at our field placements.
+“I know from my discussions with my peers in this program that the majority of us are frustrated by what we observe at our practicum placements.
 We are confronted with systemic problems and often told by our supervisors to just get on with applying band-aids, even while our professors tell us advocacy is super important.
 I really believe that when we as social workers have access to media platforms and know how to use them, our insights can provoke systemic change.
 That’s the point of this caucus.”

 One of the issues social workers have with reporters is that, unlike them, reporters are not certified, nor are they held to an ethical code, although many learn ethics as part of their schooling.
 At the October 10 panel, Karen Pennar, co-director of the Center for Community and Ethnic Media and editor of the website Voices of NY, explained that writers from different types of publications may, in fact, have standards that are all over the map.